cog

 Requires extension Developer Mode

-An extension that allows you to download other extension.
+An extension that allows you to download other extensions.

 Web-based exploit.